arian24b/arvan-vod-tool/README.txt

 1. Navigate to the Add New in the plugins dashboard
 2. Navigate to the Upload area
-3. Select arvancloud-vod.zip from your computer
+3. Select arvan-vod-tool.zip from your computer
 4. Click Install Now
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download arvancloud-vod.zip
+1. Download arvan-vod-tool.zip
-2. Extract the arvancloud-vod directory to your computer
+2. Extract the arvan-vod-tool directory to your computer
-3. Upload the arvancloud-vod directory to the /wp-content/plugins/ directory
+3. Upload the arvan-vod-tool directory to the /wp-content/plugins/ directory
 4. Activate the plugin in the Plugin dashboard

 == Screenshots ==